plang85/hpc_modern_cpp/eijkhout/chapter_I.md

 - de facto instanteneous
 - 16-32 FP registers
 - aim for register residency by explicit variables
+- register spill if requesting more than available

 Pipelines
 - different execution levels